Paulcauch/SparseICP/README.md

 ## Features

 - Implementation of ICP for point-to-point and point-to-plane correspondences.
 - Implementation of re-weight ICP for point-to-point correspondences.
-- Implementation of ICP with correspondances pruning for point-to-point correspondences.
+- Implementation of ICP with correspondences pruning for point-to-point correspondences.
 - Implementation of the Sparse ICP algorithm for point-to-point and point-to-plane correspondences.
 - Examples with popular 3D scan datasets (e.g., bunny and owl models).
 - Utilities for data preprocessing.